 Inventory of atmospheric pollutant emissions.
 They provide information about the number of pollutants released into the air.
 Currently, there is a national inventory of emissions (INEM), which contains information on the amount and type of pollutants that we generate, by source and state.

 Atmospheric monitoring.
-It allows us to know the state of the air quality in the different zones in real-time, with the purpose of informing the population in a timely manner and thus making decisions to protect health.
+It allows us to know the state of the air quality in the different zones in real-time, to inform the population promptly, and thus make decisions to protect health.
 The criteria to locate the monitoring stations are population density, distribution of emission sources, meteorology, and topography.

 Most cities have had atmospheric monitoring stations since the 1990s.
 The stations do not always measure all parameters, as it depends on the type of pollutant generated in the area.

 Air Quality Index.
-It is a non-dimensional value, calculated from information from the current legislation related to the different air pollutants modeled, with the aim of facilitating the population's understanding of the information related to air pollution at a local level.
+It is a non-dimensional value, calculated from information from the current legislation related to the different air pollutants modeled, to facilitate the population's understanding of the information related to air pollution at a local level.

 In Mexico, in 1982, the Metropolitan Air Quality Index (Imeca) was implemented as a reference value to inform the population of large cities about the levels of air pollution that prevail in their area of residence or work.

-The Atmospheric Environmental Contingency Programs are the main means by which the authorities inform the population about preventive measures to protect their health, when the air quality does not comply with the limits established by the regulations.
-This set of measures are included in different phases that are activated according to the level of concentration reached by the air pollutants.
+The Atmospheric Environmental Contingency Programs are the main means by which the authorities inform the population about preventive measures to protect their health when the air quality does not comply with the limits established by the regulations.
+This set of measures is included in different phases that are activated according to the level of concentration reached by the air pollutants.

 Management Programs to Improve Air Quality (ProAire).
 These are programs that establish diverse actions oriented to the control and/or diminution of atmospheric pollutants emitted by the accomplishment of the diverse human activities in a determined region and that, consequently, affect directly the health and the environment.